tjoyner/ofvioletsandlicorice/chapter3.md

 <!-- Page 38 -->

-Suddenly Daniel felt the scent of coffee wafting from a gas stove, and the gurgling of the liquid seeping into the Neopolitan roast.
+Suddenly Daniel felt the scent of coffee wafting from a gas stove and the gurgling of the liquid seeping into the Neopolitan roast.

 Amalia came into the kitchen while Daniel turned off the gas.